-Choosing your career is one of the most important decisions you will ever make, one with far reaching implications for your happiness, health, and financial status.
+Choosing your career is one of the most important decisions you will ever make, one with far-reaching implications for your happiness, health, and financial status.
 It can be easier to do when you set career goals and put a plan in place to grow your career.

 Unfortunately, many people aren't sure how to take charge of this process, letting chance factors such as a convenient job offer from a friend determine the focus of their career.
 As a result, the majority of workers are less than satisfied with their employment.
 In fact, surveys indicate that as many as two-thirds of all employees are unhappy in their jobs.

 Although there are no guarantees, taking a deliberate approach to the career planning process can expose you to more options and increase the probability that you will find sustainable, and enjoyable, employment.
 The process for setting career goals in a thoughtful manner can be broken down into the following steps.

 Taking stock of your interests, career values, skills, and personality traits can help you formulate your own criteria for a desirable career.

 - Consider a Coach.
 Meeting with a career advisor or counselor at your school, college, or in your community can help you reflect on your background and identify the cornerstones for your future career.

 - Create a Career Profile.
 If you would rather proceed on your own, start by reviewing your academic and work history.
 Which courses, projects, jobs, internships, and volunteer roles were most satisfying and successful for you?
 Make a list of the activities that were most energizing, and where you had the greatest impact.